 Thirdly, these brewers are stylish and well-designed.
 They’ll make any kitchen counter look much better and with regular use, they’re bound to serve you a long time!

-What is the best pour over?
+What is the best automatic drip coffee maker?

 What’s an automatic pour over coffee maker?

 An automatic pour-over coffee maker is an upgraded version of manual pour overs.
-In other words, it helps to make pour over coffee, but it’s brewed automatically rather than manually.
+In other words, it helps to make pour-over coffee, but it’s brewed automatically rather than manually.

 These types of brewers somewhat allow you to control the final brew, but they do most of the work themselves: